Europe eyes smartphone location data to stem virus spread | Times Leader

 By FRANK BAJAK and NICOLE WINFIELD

-“These are testing times, but they do not call for untested new technologies,” a group of mostly British activists said in an open letter Monday to the country’s National Health Service.
-The letter noted that such measures put human right at risk and may not work.
+“These are testing times, but they do not call for untested new technologies,” a group of mostly British activists said in to the country’s National Health Service.
+The letter noted that such measures could put human rights at risk and may not work.

-But there is a powerful argument in favor of more powerful digital tools, even if they shred privacy: They have been used by several of the Asian governments most successful at containing the pandemic locally, including in China, Taiwan, Hong Kong, South Korea and Singapore.
+But there is a powerful argument in favor of more powerful digital tools, even if they shred privacy: They have been used by several of the Asian governments most successful at containing the pandemic, including in China, Taiwan, Hong Kong, South Korea and Singapore.

-Last week, Israel took the most invasive step yet by charging its Shin Bet domestic security agency with using smartphone location-tracking to track the movements of virus carriers for the prior two weeks, using historical data to identify possible transmission.
+Last week, by charging its Shin Bet domestic security agency with using smartphone location data to track the movements of virus carriers for the prior two weeks, using historical data to identify possible transmission.
+Epidemiologists call this process “contact tracing,” although traditionally it involves questioning newly diagnosed individuals about their contacts with others.

 So far, there’s no indication the U.S. government plans to track identifiable individuals for disease surveillance.
 A spokesperson for the White House Office of Science and Technology Policy said it was not currently working on such an app.
 The Centers for Disease Control and Prevention did not immediately respond to questions from The Associated Press.